-This guide provides an overview of how to move your on-premises Apache Hadoop system to Google Cloud Platform (GCP).
-It describes a migration process that not only moves your Hadoop work to GCP, but also enables you to adapt your work to take advantage of the benefits of a Hadoop system optimized for cloud computing.
-It also introduces some fundamental concepts you need to understand to translate your Hadoop configuration to GCP.
+This guide provides an overview of how to move your on-premises Apache Hadoop system to Google Cloud.
+It describes a migration process that not only moves your Hadoop work to Google Cloud, but also enables you to adapt your work to take advantage of the benefits of a Hadoop system optimized for cloud computing.
+It also introduces some fundamental concepts you need to understand to translate your Hadoop configuration to Google Cloud.

 This is the first of several guides describing how to move from on-premises Hadoop: